-- Overall condition of the stress is same as previous analysis cycle.
-Also north-west and south-east parts of Tamil Nadu seem to have higher stress similar to the week ending on 12th of August. - Overall, it can be observed that all districts have similar drought classes as compared to the previous week.
+- Overall condition of the stress has decreased from previous analysis cycle.
+Also south-east parts of Tamil Nadu seem to have higher stress similar to the week ending on 20th of August.
+South-west part of Tamil Nadu has slightly moved from normal to watch category. - Overall, it can be observed that all districts have similar drought classes as compared to the previous week except north west part of Tamil Nadu.